Oples/SUDOKU/README.md

-This progam could be divided on 3 BIG class families:
+This progam has 3 BIG class families:

     1 - > INPUT
       I want this role m8 :3